Shimeming/MonoFSM/README.md

 **[Variables]**

 1. Click the Variables node
-2. In Inspector → AddChild → Add VarBool named `[VarBool] Should Open`
+2. In Inspector → AddChild → Add VarBool
+3. Name it to `[VarBool] Should Open`

 ![Variables](0_MonoFSM_Example_Module/Document/DocumentAssets/Variables.png)